 UNITED STATES V. ARMSTRONG, 53 M.J.
 76 (2000).
 ACCUSED CHARGED WITH INDECENT ACTS WITH HIS DAUGHTER.
 ACCUSED MADE A PARTIAL CONFESSION TO THE POLICE AND AT TRIAL STATED THAT ANY CONTACT WITH HIS DAUGHTERS WAS NOT OF A SEXUAL NATURE.
 ON REBUTTAL THE GOVT.
 CALLED AN EXPERT IN CHILD ABUSE WHO TESTIFIED THAT IN HER OPINION THE VICTIM SUFFERED ABUSE AT THE HANDS OF HER FATHER.
 THE DEFENSE DID NOT OBJECT.
 ON APPEAL CAAF HELD ERROR AND REVERSED THE CASE.
 THE COURT NOTED THAT ERROR WAS NOT CONSTITUTIONAL.
-NONE THE LESS, THE COURT HELD THAT THE ERROR HAD A SUBSTANTIAL INFLUENCE ON THE FINDINGS AND REVERSED.
+NONETHELESS, THE COURT HELD THAT THE ERROR HAD A SUBSTANTIAL INFLUENCE ON THE FINDINGS AND REVERSED.

 UNITED STATES V. ROBBINS, 52 M.J.
 455 (2000).
 ACCUSED CHARGED WITH TWO SPECIFICATIONS OF SODOMY WITH A CHILD UNDER 16.
-SOCIAL WORKER TESTIFIED THAT IN THIS CASE, THE ALLEGATION WAS SUBSTANTIATED.
+THE SOCIAL WORKER TESTIFIED THAT IN THIS CASE, THE ALLEGATION WAS SUBSTANTIATED.
 A SECOND WITNESS ALSO TESTIFIED, ABOUT WHAT THE VICTIM TOLD HERE.
 SHE TESTIFIED THAT WHEN THE VICTIM REPORTED THE INCIDENT TO HER, THE VICTIM APPEARED NOT TO BE LYING.
 THE DEFENSE DID NOT OBJECT TO ANY OF THIS EVIDENCE.
-CAAF CITED BIRDSALL AND THEN DISTINGUISHED THIS CASE PRIMARILY BECAUSE IT WAS A JUDGE ALONE CASE AND SINCE THE JUDGE IS PRESUMED TO KNOW AND APPLY THE LAW CORRECTLY, THESE ERRORS WERE NOT PLAIN ERROR AND NO RELIEF.
+CAAF CITED BIRDSALL AND THEN DISTINGUISHED THIS CASE PRIMARILY BECAUSE IT WAS A JUDGE-ALONE CASE AND SINCE THE JUDGE IS PRESUMED TO KNOW AND APPLY THE LAW CORRECTLY, THESE ERRORS WERE NOT PLAIN ERRORS AND NO RELIEF.

-Bases of Expert Opinion
+Basis For the Expert’s Testimony – Bases of Expert Opinion

 Mil.
 R. Evid.
 703 provides: